openstack-archive/fuel-library/deployment/puppet/ceph/README.md

 with the MON processes talking to each other.
 * Check each mon's network and firewall.
 The monitor defaults to a port 6789
 * If public_network is defined in ceph.conf, mon_host and DNS names **MUST**
-  be inside the public_network or ceph-deploy wont create mon's
+  be inside the public_network or ceph-deploy won't create mon's

 Missing OSD instances
 ---------------------